 The individual academic freedom is important for research, teaching and communication:

-According to the Danish University Act, universities should provide ”research-based education at the highest international level in the disciplines it covers”.
-Although there are provisions for regulation of individual programmes and disciplines, the teachers at universities and other research institutions have often considerable academic and pedagogical freedom to organise their teaching (”free choice of methods”).
+According to the Danish University Act, universities must provide “research-based education at the highest international level within their disciplines”.
+Although provisions have been laid down for the regulation of individual programmes and disciplines, teachers at universities and other research institutions have often enjoyed considerable academic and pedagogical freedom to organise their teaching (“free choice of methods”).

-On the importance of academic freedom in terms of teaching, see e.g. NOU 2006:19, p.15.
-See also the report to the Public Accounts Committee on teaching at universities from the Danish National Audit Office: ”Beretning til Statsrevisorerne om undervisningen på universiteterne” (Aug.
+For the importance of academic freedom in relation to teaching, see for example NOU 2006:19, p.15.
+See also the report to the Public Accounts Committee on teaching at the universities by the Danish National Audit Office: ”Beretning til Statsrevisorerne om undervisningen på universiteterne” (Aug.
 2012).

 Knowledge dissemination, including participation in public debate

-As society’s central repository of culture and knowledge, the university must exchange knowledge and competences with the society it belongs to and encourage its staff to take part in public debate, cf. section 2(3) no. 3, of the Danish University Act.
-In this context researchers have traditionally extensive freedom of expression, see Researchers’ dissemination and freedom of expression.
+As society’s central repository of culture and knowledge, the university must exchange knowledge and competencies with the surrounding society and encourage its staff to take part in public debate, cf. section 2(3) no. 3 of the Danish University Act.
+In this context researchers have traditionally enjoyed extensive freedom of expression, see the article Researchers’ dissemination and freedom of expression.

 Academic freedom requires a certain institutional autonomy.
-In Denmark this is particularly discussed in relation to scientific freedom , see Scientific freedom.
+In Denmark this is particularly discussed in relation to Scientific freedom.